tmansuroglu/vanilla-js-dropdown/README.md

 # Vanilla JS Dropdown

+## FEATURE LIST

 - Dropdown should be re-usable
 - There should be multi and single select
 - There should be search
-- all css classes should be documented for custom style
-- all js classes should be documented for overriding
-- styles injected with JS should be turned into css class
+- [COMPLETED] styles injected with JS should be turned into css class
 - All events should be cleaned up
 - [COMPLETED] Injection of presentation layer should be dynamic
 - There should be loading state